What is a DBS check?

 Disclosure and Barring Service (DBS) checks are designed to help employers determine your suitability for appointment.
 As part of most school and college recruitment processes, you will be asked to apply for an enhanced disclosure certificate from the DBS.
 Your prospective employer – or a registered body, such as a local authority authorised to do so – will process and countersign the application form.

 The DBS disclosure certificate is a paper document which may include information from local police records, such as acquittals or other non-conviction information.
 If you have been convicted of an offence in the past, this information may appear on the enhanced disclosure.
 The enhanced DBS disclosure certificate may also indicate you are barred from working with children and/or vulnerable adults.
-It may show whether you are on the children’s and/or the adults’ barred lists (both formerly known as List 99).

 When will I require a DBS check?